DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfccolordialog-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *R*
- Especifica o componente vermelho, o valor de RGB.
+ Especifica o componente vermelho do valor RGB.

  [in] *G*
- Especifica o componente verde, o valor de RGB.
+ Especifica o componente verde do valor RGB.

  [in] *B*
- Especifica o componente azul, o valor de RGB.
+ Especifica o componente azul do valor RGB.

 ### <a name="remarks"></a>Comentários